These are some of the most common names in the native Shona

 Simba (power) male

-Rindai (keep watch,take care of)
+Rindai (keep watch,take care of) female

 Rufaro (joy) male+female